carijit24/gocqlastra/README.md

   Cassandra 4.0 (which includes `system.peers_v2`).
 This is currently using a hack that replaces the `HostInfo` version using a custom `gocql.HostFilter`.
 See [hack.go](hack.go) for more information.
 * Need to verify that topology/status events correctly update the driver when using Astra.
+* There is a bit of weirdness around contact points.
+I'm just using a place holder `"0.0.0.0"` (some valid IP address) then the `HostDialer` provides a host ID from the metadata service when the host ID in the `HostInfo` is empty.

 ## How to use it: